ArthurZC23/Machine-Learning-A-Probabilistic-Perspective-Solutions/README.md

 ## New decisions

 * As I read the book, I am facing new concepts that were useful to explain questions of previous chapters.
-However, due to time constraints, I do not intend to update the exercises with this new insights in the near future, save extraordinary cases.
+However, due to time constraints, I do not intend to update the exercises with those new insights in the near future, save extraordinary cases.

 ## About the author